Codeception/Codeception/docs/04-AcceptanceTests.md

 Whether labels aren't set, or fields have unclean names, or badly written ids, or the form is sent by a javascript call, `submitForm` is quite useful.
 Consider using this action for testing pages with bad html-code.

-Also you should note that `submitForm` can't be run in Selenium.

 #### AJAX Emulation

-As we know, PHP browser can't process javascript.
+As we know, PHP browser can't process JavaScript.
 Still, all the ajax calls can be easily emulated, by sending the proper GET or POST request to the server.

 Consider using these methods for ajax interactions.

 ```php